Skip to main content

 How to Find an AirTag, Whether It Is Following You or You Lost Your Own

-If you think an unknown AirTag is traveling with you, this page walks you through finding it, confirming it is not yours, and removing it.
-If you simply lost your own AirTag, the same proximity finder helps you home in on it.
+If you think an unknown AirTag is traveling with you, this page walks you through checking nearby signals, deciding which device needs attention, and narrowing the search area.
+If you lost your own tag, the same warm and cold approach can help when it is broadcasting nearby.

 TraceIt locating a potential AirTag with its proximity finder